 Secretary for the Pontifical Council for Interreligious Dialogue

 Msgr.
-Indunil J. Kodithuwakku K
+Indunil J. Kodithuwakku K (from the Foreword to “The Inward Moment”)

 On Saturday, June 26, 2021, on the second day of the festival “Spirituality-Recapitulations” an extraordinary circumstance – the world premiere of the album The Inward Moment.
 The Human being and the Sacred, and the opening of an exhibition under the same title.
 The album is the fruit of many years of Andrzej Ziółkowski’s work, his numerous travels in Southeast Asia, India, Nepal and Tibet India, as well as his own spiritual quest.
 He wandered, stopped, contemplated, caught with his camera the sacred, transgressive, metaphysical moments of religions and cultures present in and coexisting, sometimes with difficulty, in this spiritually charged region.